-- Provision for all the different groups of students - Curricular choices
+- Provision for all the different groups of students

+- Curricular choices

+- Extra-curricular activities

-Outstanding Good Acceptable Unsatisfactory The school modifies its curriculum creatively and wisely to meet the different needs of all its students, including those with special educational needs.
-The school modifies its curriculum skilfully to meet the different needs of almost all its students, including those with special educational needs.
-The school makes some adjustments to the curriculum to meet the different needs of its students, including those with special educational needs.
-The school does little to modify its curriculum to meet the different needs of its students, including those with special educational needs.
-The curricular options provide excellent opportunities for students to study subjects that fulfil their talents, interests and aspirations.
-The curricular options provide ample opportunities for students to study subjects that fulfil their talents, interests and aspirations.
+Outstanding Good Acceptable Unsatisfactory The school modifies its curriculum creatively and wisely to meet the different needs of all groups of students.
+The school modifies its curriculum skilfully to meet the different needs of almost all groups of students.
+The school makes some adjustments to the curriculum to meet the different needs of most groups of students.
+The school does little to modify its curriculum to meet the different needs of groups of students.
+The curricular options provide excellent opportunities for students to choose and study subjects that fulfil their talents, interests and aspirations.
+The curricular options provide ample opportunities for students to choose and study subjects that fulfil their talents, interests and aspirations.
 The curricular options provide some opportunities for students to study subjects that fulfil their talents, interests and aspirations.
-A narrow and overly prescribed range of subjects restricts students' opportunities to fulfil their talents, interests and aspirations.
+A narrow and overly prescribed range of subjects restricts students' choices to fulfil their talents, interests and aspirations.
+A wide range of extra- curricular activities and community links, significantly enhances students' academic and personal development.
+A variety of extra-curricular activities and community links, enhances students' academic and personal development.
+An appropriate range of extra-curricular activities and community links, has some impact on students' academic and personal development.
+There are few planned extra- curricular activities to support students' academic and personal development.